Saurabh-Mudgal/IEEE-Python_Workshop-2018/Script.md

 Hello, I hope everyone was able to download and install python and your choice of text editor.
 If for some reason that is not the case, you can see our helpful friends in the blue t-shirt.
 Please approach them or raise your hand, they’ll come and solve any issues you’re facing.
 So let’s get the learning started.
 I have to start off by introducing myself to you and then later on also have to introduce you to python.
 So I thought why not do both of them together.
 I'll introduce myself through a python code.

-> step-by-step of code
-> mathematical variable and what variables are
-> string variables
-> numeric variables
-> print function
-> format specifier
+Welcome to IEEE Python Workshop 2018 edition.
+It's my pleasure to conduct today's workshop for you.
+My name is Saurabh Mudgal.
+I am 19 years old and am majoring in mechanical engineering.

 I believe this is the first programming experience for most of you.
 If you look at the introductory code, the output is displayed in English and is readable and the sentence makes some sense.
-However, if you look at the input you will find there is a code written to which is really different from the output.
+However, if you look at the input code you will find there is a code written to which is really different from the output.
 And I promise you that if you can lend me your patience for the next hour working with such codes will be a child's play for you.

+You will notice the word name is typed as equal to an arithmetic calculation.
+The word age, in the code is an example of a variable, like the x and y variables in math.
+In programming, a variable is used to store and referance information.
+A variable doesn't have to be made of a single letter.
+In python it can be made up of any combinations of letters, given they are aplphanumeric characters or the underscore character.

+You can also see the equal two sign.
+This is an operator.
+Operators run operations on variables and include plus, minus, multiplication, division, and the remainder operation with the symbol %.
+Now in programming, this is actually termed as assignment.
+The variable is by convention on the left side of the equal to sign and is assigned the value that is on the right side of the equal to sign.
+So the code instructs the computer to first compute the arithmetic result on the right and the assign the value to the variable age.
+The order this proceeds is first carrying out the multiplication operation in the bracket which results 30.
+Then it carries out the remainder operation inside the bracket, which gives 2.
+Next it divides 30 by to 2 result 15.
+Then adds 5,2 and 15 to give 21.
+Finally it subtracts 2 to give 19.
+This arithmetic result is saved in variable age.
+The code conventionally follows al list of preferances for operators.
+The operator with the higher preferance is executed first and so on.

+Since, the variable  age holds a numeric value, it is termed as a numeric variable type.

+Next you can see "greeting" is equal to a whole sentance.
+The value on the right side is a string type.
+Strings is basically the term given to a collection of words.
+A string in python is a array of alphanumeric letters contained in quotation marks, which can be either single or double.

+Since the value assigned to variable "greetings" is of string type, "greetings" is a string type variable.
+The same is also true for the variable "name" and "major".

+Its worth noting that python 3 is executed line-by line in a sequential fashion.
+So a string length is limited to one line.
+However, if you want to create multi-line strings in python, this can be achieved using the  quotes thrice to enclose the string instead of just once.
+The quotes can be single or double, but the point is they need to be three times on both ends of the strings.

+Getting back to the code, you can notice the word print followed by brackets enclosing some text.
+This is the commonly used print function, which used to print or display output on the screen.
+It prints whatever string is enclosed in the brackets.
+So you can see that simply putting "greetings" in the bracket directs the computer to print the string value contained in the string variable "greetings.

+The print function in line 7 is used to print an output string that is formed of different types of instructions.
+What I mean by this is that print function is first instructed to print the string that is typed in the brackets.
+Next it is instructed to print the string value contained in the string function "name" and then the following string typed in brackets.
+Note that the plus signs are very important here.
+They instruct the computer that there is continuity in the output and it should print as one single string or sentance.
+Also, it is necessary to prevent the code from running into a syntax error.
+Syntax errors will be explored later on but can be thought of as grammatical mistakes in the python language.

+Also note in line 8, the print function contains "str(age)".
+This process in programming is called as typecasting and str() bracket is called a format specifier.
+A string format specifier in this case.
+Putting age in str brackets, cast the string type value on an otherwise numeric variable.
+Hence it allows the numeric value of number 19 contained in variable "age" to be displayed in the string or sentance as the letter 19.
+Otherwise, if all value types in print are not string type, the code might again run into a syntax error.

 ## Syntax